top of page

 8. Have you made investment mistakes?

 Yes, of course.
 Mistakes are inevitable in decision making.
-I think where we as a group are very good is we're not scared of admitting mistakes, we share and fix them.
+I think where we are very good is we're not scared of admitting mistakes, we share and fix them.
 Our shareholder letters normally started with mistakes - reinforcing humility and margin of safety.
 So there is ongoing self-assessment about lessons learned and what we should be doing differently.
 What we try to achieve is reduce mistakes, so that we can get enough of the good things and avoid the bad things.

 9. What is Everest's competitive advantage?

 Bill Miller once shared insights with Columbia Business School students about the three key competitive advantages in investing: informational, analytical and behavioral.
 Informationally, primary sources are important.
 I've visited major plants of portfolio businesses and even sent interns at one to gain first-hand insights.
 I love doing diligence in founders’ hometowns (two are hidden in mountains) to assess their integrity.
 I once discovered a eulogy to an entrepreneur who was pivotal to my portfolio company's founder.
 Analytically, I commit to reading 500 pages weekly, mostly annual reports.
 I focus on acquiring knowledge with long shelf life (I recently read reports 50 years ago) and expanding my thinking horizons.
 Behaviorally, I carefully cultivate habits to enhance focus, such as living in a quiet suburb and checking stock prices only four times a year.
-Adding to the three advantages, Everest’s unique structure and full alignment with LPs is another tailwind (will be stronger in future).
+Adding to the three advantages, Everest’s unique structure and full alignment with LPs is another tailwind.

 10. Has Everest taken outside capital?